ruuda/blog/posts/zero-cost-abstractions.md

 ----------

-In this post I’ve shown a small snippet of code that uses high-level constructs such as closures and zipping iterators, yet the code compiles down to the same instructions that a hand-written C program would compile to.
+In this post I’ve shown a small snippet of code that uses high-level constructs such as closures and iterator combinators, yet the code compiles down to the same instructions that a hand-written C program would compile to.
 Rust lives up to its promise:
 abstractions are truly zero-cost.